MemeLabs/url-extract/README.md

 Accept-Encoding: gzip, deflate, br
 ```

-## Limitations & Heuristics
+## Limitations

-This approach will only find URLs (in particular `m3u8` ones) that will be loaded without any user interaction.
-Media that is only played e.g. on-click will not (generally) be found.

-The autoplay-policy `no-user-gesture-required` allows some sites to auto play media without user-interaction.
+Generally, only URLs that are automatically loaded via the network are found.
+URLs that are only loaded after user interaction, e.g. on-click will not be found.
+The autoplay-policy `no-user-gesture-required` allows websites to play some media files without user-interaction.

+### Heuristics

-Furthermore, we try to click elements with ids and classes that "look like" media players to start playing media that will not auto play.
-Check `headless_browser.go` for more information.
+We try to click elements with ids and classes that "look like" media players to start playing media that will not auto play.
+Check `heuristics.go` for more information.
+This is always open to improvement or adjustment.
+Note that using such heuristics can lead to false-negatives by interacting with the website in a way that stops loading a resource that should normally be found.

+### Todo

-These heuristics are currently limited by sites that embed media players inside iframes.
+Heuristics are not able to access sites that embed e.g. media players inside iframes.
+Properly accessing iframes seems to be an open issue in the `chromedp` project.